Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 A data class $dataClass$ is a special kind of class, which represents a product type constructed from a number of data properties $(dp_1, \ldots, dp_m)$, described in its primary constructor.
 As such, it allows Kotlin to reduce the boilerplate and generate a number of additional data-relevant functions.
+Each one of these functions is generated if and only if a matching signature function is not present in the class body.

 * `equals() / hashCode() / toString()` functions compliant with their contracts:
     - `equals(that)` returns true iff: